Click here for the Monash Caulfield Child Care Centre Family Handbook.

-A once-off $60 administration fee is charged to families once they accept a child care offer.
+A once-off $60 administration fee is charged to families upon acceptance of a child care offer.

 Child Care Fees Government Assistance Payments

-Monash Caulfield Child Care Centre is a registered child care service and eligible families can apply to receive Federal Government child care fee assistance.
+Monash Caulfield Child Care Centre is a registered child care service and eligible families can apply to receive Federal Government Child Care Subsidy (CCS).